ckeditor/ckeditor5/docs/features/feature-digest.md

 				With the General HTML Support (GHS) feature, developers can enable HTML features that are not supported by any other dedicated CKEditor 5 plugins.
 GHS lets you add elements, attributes, classes, and styles to the source.
-It also ensures this markup stays in the editor window and in the output.
+It also ensures this markup stays in the editor window and the output.
 			</td>
 		</tr>
 		<tr id="html-comment" class="background-blue subfeature">